enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     or evolves until after the latest time in the file.
 There is a maximum of 8000 lines in the file and there is no comment header line.
 Default: None.
 ``UseCoolingRefineRegion`` (external)
     1 if using a CoolingRefineRegion; 0 if not.
+If this is set, then the CoolingRefineRegion is a rectilinear region in which refinement can based on the cooling time  (``CellFlaggingMethod`` 7 must be set) but refinement based on the cooling time will not occur outside of this region.
 Default: 0 ``EvolveCoolingRefineRegion`` (external)
     1 if the CoolingRefineRegion is evolving; 0 if not.
 Default: 0 ``CoolingRefineRegionLeftEdge`` (external)